grafana/tempo/docs/sources/tempo/introduction/solutions-with-traces/traces-diagnose-errors.md

 Handy Site’s services and applications are instrumented for tracing, so they can use TraceQL as a debugging tool.
 Using three TraceQL queries, the team identifies and validates the root cause of the issue.

+### Find HTTP errors

 The top-level service, `mythical-requester`, calls other services and deals with requests and responses from their users.

-Using Grafana Explore, the operations team starts with a simple TraceQL query to find all traces from this top-level service, where an HTTP response being sent back to a user is 400 or above, such as ‘Forbidden’, ‘Not found’, and other responses that do not return data the user expected.
+Using Grafana Explore, the operations team starts with a simple TraceQL query to find all traces from this top-level service, where an HTTP response being sent back to a user is 400 or above, such as `Forbidden`, `Not found`, and other responses that don't return data the user expected.

 ```traceql
 { resource.service.name = "mythical-requester" && span.http.status_code >= 400 } | select(span.http.target)